You’ve already seen the music video Zombie so many times. But do you know what Cranberries’ Zombie, their most famous song, is talking about?

 Behind the scenes is Samuel Bayer, world-renowned director who also worked for Nirvana, Green Day, Marilyn Manson, David Bowie, Metallica.
 For Nirvana he dealt with the music video Smells Like Teen Spirit (1991).
 However, there is a great resemblance between Zombie and another Nirvana’s music video, Heart Shaped Box, shot a year earlier by the Dutch Anton Corbijn.
 It is not excluded that Bayer was inspired by that, above all for the religious symbolism used and the grotesque sets.

 A mix of black&white scenes and color scenes

 Now that we have seen what Cranberries’ Zombie is talking about, let’s see other details of the music video.

 Then there are the color shots.
-The scene in three colors (gold, red and black) set in a metaphorical and symbolic world: Dolores covered by gold like an Egyptian queen at the foot of a cross, surrounded by golden children holding up arches.
-The symbolic reference is to the martyrdom of Saint Sebastian: he was a senior officer of the Roman army, who however was very close to Christianity and was pierced by hundreds of arrows as a punishment.
+The scene in three colors (gold, red and black) set in a metaphorical and symbolic world.
+Dolores is covered by gold like an Egyptian queen at the foot of a cross, surrounded by golden children holding up arches.
+The symbolic reference is to the martyrdom of Saint Sebastian.
+He was a senior officer of the Roman army, who however was very close to Christianity and was pierced by hundreds of arrows as a punishment.

-Other color scenes show the murals depicting war heroes of the Catholic IRA (Irish Republican Army) and its Protestant antagonist, the UVF (Ulster Volunteer Force); these war victims are revered as martyrs,; their images cover entire walls of buildings and churches.
+Other color scenes show the murals depicting war heroes of the Catholic IRA (Irish Republican Army) and its Protestant antagonist, the UVF (Ulster Volunteer Force).
+These war victims are revered as martyrs.
+Their images cover entire walls of buildings and churches.
 One of the images shows the drawing of a volunteer of the hooded UVF who takes up a machine gun and fights in the name of God (you can read “for God”).
-In other images you can see the names of the fallen, written in large letters on the walls of the houses together with murals of flags and human faces.
+In other images you see the names of the militants who fell in the war, written in large letters on the walls of the houses.
+They are together with murals of flags and human faces.